pleiszenburg/bewegung/docs/canvas.rst

     canvas_a = canvas_factory() # produce a new canvas
     canvas_b = canvas_factory() # produce yet another new canvas

 In the context of a layer's configuration, the use of ``Video.canvas`` looks as follows.
-Note that ``DrawingBoard`` is in fact the default canvas, so it usually does not have to be explicitly selected.
+Note that ``DrawingBoard`` is in fact the default backend, so it usually does not have to be explicitly selected.
 A new, pre-configured canvas of the requested type is fed into the layer method for every individual video frame.

 .. code:: python